NEW MEXICO BOWL - Wyoming vs Fresno State ALBUQUERQUE, NM

 Call it the Urban Meyer Bowl.
 Florida's coach will square off against his alma mater, Cincinnati, and one of the few playcallers who can match him in creativity: Bearcats boss Brian Kelly.
 It will be a huge litmus test for the Big East as its champion takes on the defending BCS champs.
 Oh, and some fellow named Tim Tebow will play his final college game.

-INTERNATIONAL BOWL - Northern Illinois vs South Florida TORONTO, ON
+INTERNATIONAL BOWL - Northern Illinois vs South Florida

 Jan.
 2, 12:00 PM ET